 According to our colorimeter, the Spectre x360 13’s display is decidedly average.
 Brightness was good at 301 nits, which is strong enough to outshine all but the brightest ambient lighting.
-Contrast was mediocre for today’s premium notebooks, however, at 770:1 at full brightness.
-Strangely, the previous generation’s Full HD display managed a stronger 910:1 contrast ratio, compared to the 880:1 of Yoga 920 and the 600:1 of Yoga 720.
+Contrast was mediocre for today’s premium notebooks, with the Yoga 920 providing better experiences.
+The Spectre x360 did have significantly better contrast than the Yoga 730, however.

-Colors were also average, at 71 percent of AdobeRGB and 94 percent of sRGB, with a color accuracy of 2.91 (less than 1.0 is considered excellent).
-Again, the previous generation was much stronger at 75 percent and 99 percent, respectively, and with a much better 1.44 accuracy score.
-The Yoga 920 was again a bit stronger, as are laptops like the Dell XPS 15 or MacBook Pro.
-Meanwhile, the Yoga 720 was a bit weaker, placing the Spectre x360 13 right in the middle of the pack.
-HP hasn’t provided an explanation for the slight drop in quality, but we noticed average performance out of the company’s choice of display on the Spectre 13 a well.
+Colors were also average in terms of both AdobeRGB and sRGB color gamuts, and accuracy was a bit low compared to the competition.
+Again, the previous generation was much stronger, as was the Yoga 920 and laptops like the Dell XPS 15 and MacBook Pro.
+Meanwhile, the Yoga 720 was a bit weaker, placing the Spectre x360 13 toward the middle of the pack.
+HP didn’t provide an explanation for the slight drop in quality, but we noticed average performance out of the company’s choice of display on the Spectre 13 as well.

 In subjective testing, the Spectre x360 13 display was a better experience then these colorimeter results would indicate — at least in certain situations.
 General productivity tasks and web browsing were both very good, with solid text on white backgrounds and good enough colors.
 Video, on the other hand, was darker than it should be, likely thanks to a relatively poor gamma of 2.6.